decaluwe/2D-porous-flux-model/README.md

 * Animation options: 0 - does not produce/save animation, 1 - saves solution animation
 * The animation can further be controlled with the 'frames' option.
 If the user chooses frames = 0 then a frame is created for each time step.
-This can end up taking a long time for solution with a large number of time steps.
+This can end up taking a long time for solutions with a large number of time steps.
 To save time in generating this animation, the user can specify a number of frames to be saved.